Harvest Your Parsley

 24 hours or so should be enough to turn your water and herbs into beautiful little herb cubes.

 Put the cubes in a freezer bag

-After the cubes are frozen, pop them out of the tray and stash them in a freezer bag—this will keep them tasting their freshest.
+After the cubes are frozen, pop them out of the tray and stash them in a freezer bag to keep them tasting their freshest.
 Drop the cubes into soups or sauces as you need them.